JerryMcCullough/tidy_data/README.md

 File Name|File Description
 --- | ---
-HumanActivyRecognitionDetail.txt| Mean and Standard Deviation Values.
-One row for each observation HumanActivityRecognitionSummaryBySubjectAndActivity.txt| The average of each variable in the HumanActivityRecognitionDetail.csv file by subject and activity
+HumanActivyRecognitionDetail.txt| Original Mean and Standard Deviation Values.
+One row for each observation.
+HumanActivityRecognitionSummaryBySubjectAndActivity.txt| The average of each variable in the HumanActivityRecognitionDetail.txt file by subject and activity

+The columns are separated by commas.

+The column names are transformed - See "Variables" in the "Codebook" Section.

+The activities codes are converted to the activities labels.

 ##5.
 Code Book